ktorch/ktorch/docs/config.rst

 .. function:: config() -> strings
 .. function:: config(::) -> (null)

-	| Returns a list of strings containing the configuration output, or with null argument (as opposed to an empty list), prints configuration to stderr
+	| Returns a list of strings containing the configuration output, or with null argument (as opposed to an empty list), prints the configuration to stderr

-On a linux machine with dual Nvidia GTX 1080 gpu's, ``config`` output looks as follows vor PyTorch version 1.8.1:
+On a linux machine with dual Nvidia GTX 1080 gpu's, ``config`` output looks as follows for PyTorch version 1.8.1:

 ::